The Board of Directors ("Board") of Omni-Lite Industries Canada Inc.

 meetings and all directors are encouraged to communicate directly with

 management and other staff.
 Directors are invited to tour the

 Corporation's facilities and to familiarize themselves with the details

 Having regard to the Corporation's relatively small size it is

 appropriate that the Board not be large.
-As an Alberta corporation
+As an Ontario corporation

 carrying on its business through subsidiaries outside of Canada it is a

 requirement that at least one quarter of the Board be resident